-3.1.2 Valencian community
+3.1.2 Valencian Community

-The same analysis has been carried out for the Valencian Community region, which was affected by 69 flood events between 1996 and 2015, resulting in 171 flood cases (72 if we take into account only the cases where the mean precipitation accumulated in 24h in the basin exceeded the threshold of $40 \, \text{mm d}^{-1}$ ).
+5 The same analysis has been carried out for the Valencian Community region, which was affected by 69 flood events between 1996 and 2015, resulting in 171 flood cases (72 if we take into account only the cases where the mean precipitation accumulated in 24h in the basin exceeded the threshold of 40 mm 24 h-1).

-Table 4 shows the regression coefficients for all the damage percentiles used.
-As in the case of Catalonia (Sect.
-3.1.1), both mean precipitation accumulated in 24 h and the total population of the basin are statistically significant predictors and have positive regression coefficients for all the cases.
+Table 14 shows the regression coefficients for all the damage percentiles used.
+As in the case of Catalonia (Section 3.1.1), both mean precipitation accumulated in 24h and total population of the basin are statistically significant predictors and have positive regression coefficients for all the cases.

-As an example, the model follows Eq.
-(5) when the damaging event is defined using the 70th percentile of damage:
+As an example, the model follows Equation 5 when the damaging event is defined using the 70th percentile of damage:

-$$\log\left(\frac{\pi}{1-\pi}\right) = -40.96 + 2.33\log(P) + 2.32\log(R) + b_i + b_j.$$ (5)
+$$\log(\frac{\pi}{1-\pi}) = -40.96 + 2.33\log(P) + 2.32\log(R) + b_i + b_j \tag{5}$$

-Figure 5 corroborates these results, showing the effect of precipitation (Fig. 5a) and population (Fig. 5b) on the probability of exceeding the 70th percentile of damage.
-In both cases this relationship is described by a concave curve, indicating that the increase in the probability per unit of increase in the predictor is larger when considering lower predictor values.
+Figure 5 corroborates these results, showing the effect of precipitation (left graph) and population (right graph) on the probability of exceeding the 70th percentile of damage.
+In both cases this relationship is described by a concave curve, indicating that the increase in the probability per unit of increase of the predictor is larger when considering lower predictor values.